MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attack and Defense.
   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- On the Privacy Properties of GAN-generated Samples. [[paper]](https://arxiv.org/abs/2206.01349)
+  - Zinan Lin, Vyas Sekar, Giulia Fanti. *AISTATS 2021*
+  - Key Word: Generative Adversarial Nets; Differential Privacy; Membership Inference Attacks.
+  - <details><summary>Digest</summary> The privacy implications of generative adversarial networks (GANs) are a topic of great interest, leading to several recent algorithms for training GANs with privacy guarantees.
+By drawing connections to the generalization properties of GANs, we prove that under some assumptions, GAN-generated samples inherently satisfy some (weak) privacy guarantees.
+First, we show that if a GAN is trained on m samples and used to generate n samples, the generated samples are (epsilon, delta)-differentially-private for (epsilon, delta) pairs where delta scales as O(n/m).
+We show that under some special conditions, this upper bound is tight.
+Next, we study the robustness of GAN-generated samples to membership inference attacks.
+We model membership inference as a hypothesis test in which the adversary must determine whether a given sample was drawn from the training dataset or from the underlying data distribution.

 - Defense Against Gradient Leakage Attacks via Learning to Obscure Data. [[paper]](https://arxiv.org/abs/2206.00769)
   - Yuxuan Wan, Han Xu, Xiaorui Liu, Jie Ren, Wenqi Fan, Jiliang Tang.